-A wall switch just inside the door controls ceiling and step lights.
-The individual ceiling lights must be on for the dimmer switch to work.
+A wall switch just inside the door controls ceiling, step, and patio lights.
+The individual ceiling lights must be on for the wall switch to work.

 Storage Tips

 Kitchen cabinets should have the heaviest items stored on the bottom and lighter items overhead.
 After loading, put skillets and canned goods on the floor or bottom shelf, and cereals and crackers in the overhead roof locker.
 Use unbreakable-type plates and saucers, and consider storing your dish towels around them.